-LGBT+ Members After the counseling session, your counselor can discuss ways of addressing your problems and/or responding to your needs with various concerned parties.
+LGBTQ+ Members After the counseling session, your counselor can discuss ways of addressing your problems and/or responding to your needs with various concerned parties.
 This will only be done with your approval, in accordance with your own intentions.
 The counseling process is outlined below; bear in mind that the specific assistance provided will vary, depending on individual circumstances.

-Supporters If you are faced with a situation such as, "My friend just came out to me and I'm not sure how to react," or "I know someone who is LGBT+ and is having a hard time, but I'm not sure what I can do to help," we encourage you to talk to a counselor at the DAC Center or to use any of the counseling and consultation services listed at the end; these professionals will maintain strict confidentiality.
+Supporters If you find yourself in a situation such as, "My friend just came out to me, and I'm not sure how to react," or "I know someone who is LGBTQ+ and is having a hard time, but I'm not sure how to help," we encourage you to talk to a counselor at the BHE or to use any of the counseling and consultation services listed in the "List of Contacts for University Services" at the end of the Guidelines.
+All services will maintain strictly confidential.
 Please let us help you through our services.